-When we launched the Open Data Campaign, we adopted five principles to guide our participation in data collaborations: open; usable; empowering; secure; and private.
+We adopted five principles to guide our participation in data collaborations: open; usable; empowering; secure; and private.
 These principles underpin our participation, and we hope other organizations can build on them to share their data responsibly.

 Engage partnerships and explore projects

 We believe success will depend on building deep collaborations with others from industry, government, and civil society around the world.
 This includes work with leading organizations in the open data movement, such as the Open Data Institute and The GovLab at New York University.

 We're committed to investing in the essential assets that will make data sharing easier, including the necessary tools; frameworks; and templates.
 This is especially important when it comes to opening and collaborating around data to solve important societal issues.

 Access to data is a big challenge.
 The benefits for organizations of all sizes and the broader community are significant if we can work together to make progress on open data.

 Industry Data for Society Partnership